A properly functioning brake system depends on several components. The most well known (and visible) are the brake pads, calipers, and rotors.

 The most overlooked components are the brake fluid, brake lines, master cylinder/booster, and ABS unit.

-Brake fluid is a wear item that should be replaced regularly just like pads and rotors.
+The brake fluid is a wear item that should be replaced regularly just like pads and rotors.
 Brake fluid absorbs water which decreases its boiling point and can start to corrode the brake components internally.
 For normal driving, once a year is usually sufficient.

 Metal brake lines should be inspected for rust and rubber lines should be replaced based on age.
 A visual inspection can reveal dry, cracking hoses that need to be replaced.